 The Company is not aware of any pending or threatened proceedings or claims for damages involving the Company.
 In the normal course of carrying on its business, each of HIIG and the Arena Group becomes the subject of claims and is involved in various legal proceedings.
-However, the Company is not aware of any pending or threatened proceedings or claims for damages involving HIIG, the Arena Group or any of their respective subsidiaries that are expected to have a material impact on Westaim.
+However, the Company is not aware of any pending or threatened proceedings or claims for damages involving HIIG or the Arena Group that are expected to have a material impact on Westaim.